dakalab/translate/README.md

 [![Release](https://img.shields.io/github/release/dakalab/translate.svg)](https://github.com/dakalab/translate/releases)

-This is a translation tool for translating from json-format input file into target language by using google cloud translate.
+This is a translation tool for translating content from input file into target language by using google cloud translate.

+Currently support json, yaml, html and plain text formats.

 The supported json format is: